 - Taper down: If possible, you can work less.
 That allows you to reduce your retirement need while providing time to do what matters most.

 Consider safety nets: Generally, using your home equity to fund retirement is risky.
 But when there’s a substantial difference between what you have and what you need, it can make sense.
 Sometimes it’s smart to consider your home equity as a backup plan.
 If you face major medical expenses or other unexpected costs, that money can help you out of a tight spot.
+Whether you use a home equity loan or a reverse mortgage, you may have additional assets.

 Combine strategies: Cutting spending, working longer, or withdrawing more—on its own—may not solve your problem.
 It’s best to combine several different strategies.
 That way, the changes don’t need to be as drastic.
 For example, if you move to a slightly less expensive area and work part-time for an extra year or two, you might only need to withdraw 4.1% of your savings each year to make the numbers work.